-Drew Black enters his 20th year at the helm of Wesleyan wrestling in 2017-18 as an associate professor of physical education.
+Drew Black enters his 21st year at the helm of Wesleyan wrestling and as an associate professor of physical education in 2018-19.
 Drew also serves as head strength and conditioning coach, as well as fitness center coordinator at the college.
 He is certified through both the National Strength and Conditioning Association (NSCA) and USA Weightlifting as a Level I club coach.

 During his tenure at Wesleyan, Drew received the NEWA Coach of the Year in 2012 and 2010.
 In addition, Drew led the team to its winningest finishes in school history with a 17-2 mark in 2001-02, the most wins in a season at the college, and a 16-3-1 record in 2010-11, the second highest number of victories ever in a season.
 Included in 2010-11 was a school-record 11-match win streak.
 No previous squad had captured more than eight in a row.
 The Cardinals were in the national rankings for four consecutive seasons (2009-13), finishing 11th, 29th, 29th, and 26th for the regular dual season, respectively.
-In addition, with the 16 dual victories in the 2010-11 season, Drew became the winningest wrestling coach in Wesleyan history and now has 192 career victories over his 19 seasons.
+In addition, with the 16 dual victories in the 2010-11 season, Drew became the winningest wrestling coach in Wesleyan history and now has 204 career victories over his 20 seasons.
 The Cardinals finished third in the NEWA Championships with seven conference place winners in both 2010 and 2011 before vaulting to the top spot in 2012.
-The team has had 13 winning seasons over the past 17 years with a 182-129-3 cumulative mark over that span.
-Wesleyan has been represented in the NCAA Division III Tournament ten of the last 12 years, most recently sending Devon Carrillo '18 at 197 pounds (two-time NCAA Qualifier) and Carter Armendarez to Nationals.
-Carrillo was ranked as high as No. 3 in the entire country and was seeded fourth at the NCAA Tournament.
-Both Carrillo and Armendarez were top 12 in the country at the 2017 NCAA Tournament.
+The team has had 14 winning seasons over the past 18 years with a 193-137-3 cumulative mark over that span.
+Wesleyan has been represented in the NCAA Division III Tournament eleven of the last thirteen years, most recently sending Isaiah Bellamy ’18, Devon Carrillo '17, GR ‘19 (three-time NCAA Qualifier) and Dominic Pirraglia ‘18 to Nationals.

 Before coming to Wesleyan, Drew was the head wrestling coach, fitness center coordinator and strength and conditioning coach at Phoenix College (Ariz.) from 1995-1998.
 There he directed his squad to a No. 6 National Junior College Athletic Association (NJCCA) ranking and an 11-3 dual-match record in 1997-98.
 One of his grapplers won a national title, while another finished third.